AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/endpoints.md

 # Bulk Data Insertion API endpoints

-Once you have met all [prerequisites](index.md) and have a [correctly formatted file](file-format.md), you can begin making API calls to Adobe's endpoints for this API.
+Once you have met all [prerequisites](index.md), have a [correctly formatted file](file-format.md) and have checked your file for syntax errors with our [validation](#validate) tool, you can begin making API calls to Adobe's ingestion endpoint for this API.

 ## Primary ingestion endpoint

-Once you have [validated](#validate) your file, you can use this endpoint to send it to Adobe for ingestion.
+The file ingestion endpoint is found here.

 `POST https://analytics-collection.adobe.io/aa/collect/v1/events`